joannakl/learning-open-source/README.md

 ## Contributing

-Thanks for your interest in contributing to the Open Leadership Training Series!
+Thanks for your interest in contributing to the Learning Open Source!
 There are many ways to contribute.
 To get started, take a look at

 <contributing.md>.</contributing.md>